raj-gun/NonSysID/Paper/paper.md

 Currently, the `NonSysId` package is capable of identifying single-input single-output (SISO) and multi-input single-output (MISO) models.
 However, the correlation-based residual analysis is limited to handling only SISO models.
 In the future, we plan to extend the package to identify multi-input multi-output (MIMO) and enable validation for both MISO and MIMO systems.
 In [@CHEN2006], a local regularisation method for the OFR was introduced.
 This will be incorporated into $\text{iOFR}_{S}$.
 While the `NonSysId` package currently supports polynomial NARX models, future versions will broaden its scope to allow  $\text{iOFR}_{S}$ to be applied to a wider range of basis functions.
 Furthermore, an open-sourced Python version of this package is expected to be released in the future.

+# Acknowledgements
+RG and FH were supported by EPSRC grant [EP/X020193/1].

 # References